Information for applicants seeking admission starting Fall 2024

 The Professional Program in Veterinary Medicine requires that all applicants, resident, and non-resident, submit their initial application via VMCAS.
 International applicants are considered for admission only if their pre-veterinary coursework has been completed at an accredited U.S. or Canadian college or university.

-The VMCAS applications for the Class of 2027/program start Fall 2023 are now open.
-The application deadline is September 15, 2022.
+The VMCAS applications for the Class of 2028/program start Fall 2024 are now open.
+The application deadline is Sept.
+18, 2023.
 Please read the following information carefully for more details on our application requirements and evaluation policies.

-The VMCAS applications for the Class of 2027/program start fall 2023 are now open.
+The VMCAS applications for the Class of 2028/program start fall 2024 are now open.
 Please refer to AAVMC/VMCAS for more details.
-The application deadline is September 15, 2022.
+The application deadline is September 18, 2023.
 This is a firm deadline and late applications are not considered.
 View our application checklist for a summary of materials to submit with your application.

 The Professional Program in Veterinary Medicine does not utilize a supplemental application but does require an additional, non-refundable application processing fee of $85 payable online with a debit or credit card and due on the same date as the application deadline.